Papyrus 60

 Papyrus 60 (in the Gregory-Aland numbering), signed by 𝔓^{60}, is a copy of the New Testament in Greek.
 It is a papyrus manuscript of the Gospel of John, it contains John 16:29-19:26.

 The manuscript paleographically has been assigned to the sixth or seventh century.

 The Greek text of this codex is a representative of the Alexandrian text-type.
-Aland placed it in Category III.
+Kurt Aland placed it in Category III.

-It is currently housed at The Morgan Library & Museum (P. Colt 4) in New York City.
+It is currently housed at the Morgan Library & Museum (P. Colt 4) in New York City.